Dhari Al-Anazi

-Dhari Al-Anazi (ضاري العنزي; born 6 May 2000) is a Saudi Arabian professional footballer who plays as a left back for Saudi Professional League club Damac.
+Dhari Al-Anazi (ضاري العنزي; born 6 May 2000) is a Saudi Arabian professional footballer who plays as a left back for Saudi Professional League club Al-Shabab.

 Club career

 Al-Anazi began his career at the juniors team of Al-Batin.
 In 2015, Al-Anazi joined the youth team of Al Nassr.
 On 19 September 2019, Al-Anazi was chosen in the Saudi program to develop football talents established by General Sports Authority in Saudi Arabia.
 As part of the scholarship program, Al-Anazi was sent on a two-week trial with Spanish side Real Sociedad on 8 October 2020.
 On 23 May 2021, Al-Anazi was sent on a one-month trial with American side Los Angeles FC.
 On 3 August 2021, Al-Anazi returned to Saudi Arabia and joined Al-Jabalain on loan from Al-Nassr.
 On 1 February 2022, he returned to Al-Nassr after his loan was cut short.

 On 20 July 2022, Al-Anazi joined Damac on a two-year deal.